akrah/TKDetection/README.md

 [Top](#tkdetection)

-Begin by check the ITK_NUMBER variable in TKDetection.pro file (line 13).
+Begin by check the ITK_NUMBER variable in the TKDetection.pro file (line 13).

 Clone the project from the Github repository of this webpage and compile: